skuzzle/spring-boot-wiremock/readme/README.md

 ## Changelog

+### Version 0.0.8
+* Allow to configure consecutive responses for the same request

 ### Version 0.0.7
 * Compatibility to older Spring-Boot versions
 * Remove note about Junit 5 being required.
 This library actually isn't tied to a specific testing framework